 Middle School class now on every THIRD Sunday from 9 AM- 10 AM.

-Easter egg in their performance or room for a little added egg-hunting fun.
+Families are invited to hide an Easter egg in their performance or room for a little added egg-hunting fun.
 Our variety show is expected to take place Easter weekend, please watch for more details coming your way!